alexyushkin/alexyushkin.github.io/resume.md

 _Retail_

 **Deputy Director**.
-Controlled financial planning, managed supply chain and inventory.
+Performed financial planning, managed supply chain and inventory.

 - Reorganized supply chain and implemented inventory tracking and planning system allowed reducing turnover time by 25% and cutting costs by decreasing product losses due to expiration by 80%.
 <br>